crowdwave/youvalidateme/README.md

 This server is not secure and should not be connected to the public Internet.
 It is intended to be used on a private network or on a local server.

+## Why must this be started with sudo

+On linux (not other platforms) this server must be started with sudo or as root.
+This is because when the server starts it puts itself in a chroot jail which means it cannot see files outside its working directory, which is more secure than having access to the entire file system.

 ## To compile it yourself

 A binary is provided for 64 bit AMD64 linux but you can compile it yourself for other platforms.